Why is this important?

 If you are out of work for some time, you may be entitled to a refund because you will have paid too much tax while you were working.
 The refund will usually be paid when you start work again.

-If you can show that you will not be working again that tax year, for example, if you retire permanently or become a full-time student, you can claim a refund immediately.
-You should write to your tax office and ask for a final calculation or alternatively you can complete a claim form P50 which you can download from the HMRC website at www.hmrc.gov.uk.
+If you can show that you will not be working again in the same tax year, for example, because you retire permanently or become a full-time student, you can claim a refund immediately.
+You should write to HMRC and ask for a final calculation or alternatively you can complete a claim form P50 which you can download from the HMRC website at www.hmrc.gov.uk.

-This means that from 6 April 2013, if you're a student and you don't earn much, for example because you only work during the holidays, you could be paying too much tax.
-You may be able to claim a tax refund from the HMRC.
+This means that, if you're a student and you don't earn much, for example because you only work during the holidays, you could be paying too much tax.
+You may be able to claim a tax refund from HMRC.

 For more information about paying tax whilst you are studying and working, or for information about claiming a tax refund go to the GOV.UK website at www.gov.uk.

-You can also find further helpful information on the website of Low Income Tax Reform Group (LTRG) at www.litrg.org.uk.
+You can also find further helpful information for students on the website of the Low Incomes Tax Reform Group (LTRG) at www.litrg.org.uk.

 If you have a problem about your income tax, you may be able to sort it out by talking to your employer.
 Your employer will have guidance from HMRC on how to operate the PAYE tax system and deal with problems.